chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 **Test Setup**

 I chose to use hacker statistics as they are more widely applicable and can benefit from numerous simulated samples.
-With hacker statistics if you can think of test, hacker statistics can test it.
+With hacker statistics if you can think of a test, hacker statistics can test it.
 Below are the steps used in this test:

    * Null hypothesis is that the data aren't correlated.
    * Create permutation replicates of the wod feature data while holding the hurricane data constant.